 - Install the new version of the ArcGIS GeoEvent Server software.

 - Create a backup of your data store.
 How you create a backup depend on what ArcGIS Data Store version you're upgrading from and the type of data store you're upgrading.

-- If you are upgrading a 10.4.1 or earlier release tile cache data store, use the exportmanageddb utility to make a backup copy of the tile cache data store.
+- If you are upgrading a 10.5 or earlier release tile cache or relational data store, use the exportmanageddb utility to make backup copies of these data stores.
 If anything goes wrong with the upgrade and you need to revert to your previous installation, you can re-install the older version of ArcGIS Data Store software and use the importmanagedb utility to import the export file.